Disgrace of Gijón

-The Algerian team had beaten two-time World Champions and reigning European Champions Germany 2–1 in the first round, then had lost to Austria 2–0, before beating Chile 3–2.
-As the last game of the first-round Group 2 was scheduled a day later, the two German-speaking teams had an advantage in knowing that a West German win by less than four goals would qualify both, while any other result would see either Austria or West Germany eliminated.
-After a German goal early in the game, the match remained competitive before the teams in the second half started to "defend" the 1-0 score as there was little benefit for each side in trying harder.
-Many spectators, mostly Algerians, were not happy about the perceived lack of effort, and accused the West German and Austrian teams of manipulation.
+The Algerian team had beaten two-time World Champions and reigning European Champions West Germany 2–1 in the first round, then had lost to Austria 2–0, before beating Chile 3–2.
+As the last game of the first-round Group 2 was scheduled a day later, the two German-speaking teams had an advantage in knowing that a West German win by fewer than three goals would qualify both, while any other result would see either Austria or West Germany eliminated.
+After a German goal early in the game, the match remained competitive before the teams started to "defend" the 1–0 score in the second half, as there was little benefit for either side to try harder.
+Many spectators, mostly Algerians, were unhappy with the perceived lack of effort, and accused the West German and Austrian teams of manipulation.

 Despite widespread condemnation and a formal complaint lodged by Algeria – who were consequently eliminated – FIFA ruled that neither team had broken any rules.

-Following this match, along with similar controversy regarding Argentina vs Peru in the previous World Cup alongside Northern Ireland vs Spain later on in the same tournament, FIFA subsequently revised the group system for future tournaments so that the final two games in each group would be played simultaneously.
+Following the tournament – with similar controversy regarding Argentina vs Peru in the previous World Cup – FIFA revised the group system for future competitions so that the final two games in each group would be played simultaneously.
 This change made it highly impractical for teams to engage in any form of match-fixing, since they would not know what result was required ahead of time.